coderefinery/git-intro/content/local-workflow.md

 - Or first fork the original repository and then clone your fork.

 The examples below assume you are cloning the original repository.
-If you are cloning your fork, you should replace `coderefinery` with your GitHub username.
+If you are cloning your fork, you should replace `cr-workshop-exercises` with your GitHub username.

 :::::::{tabs}
 ::::::{group-tab} Command line